giecaruff/stoneforge/docs/modules/rockphysics.rst

 Rock Physics
 =========================

 This section contains documentation for the Rock Physics module.
+We indicate the reference (Pt-Br) of :footcite:t:`wagner2020rock_physics` for the methods used in this module.

 .. automodule:: stoneforge.rock_physics
     :members: